Pressure injury or slow healing wound? Consider nutrition!

-Wound healing requires extra protein — and while some clients are aware they need to eat “more” protein, many are a bit lost as to exactly how much protein they need to eat.
-Protein requirements are based on body weight and a pressure sore or wound typically needs about 1.2 – 1.5 grams protein per kg body weight(1) (subtract 25% if the client is obese).
-Nutrition supplements are one option for getting more protein into clients who are underweight.
-The situation is much more tricky in overweight or obese clients where they have extremely high protein requirements but extremely low calorie needs.
-Some clients hear the “more protein” message and are happy to load up on more meat/chicken/fish, only to realise that they are starting to gain significant amounts of weight because they didn’t reduce their intake of other foods to offset this.
-Weight monitoring is critical during this period to prevent unwanted weight gain.
+Wound healing requires extra protein — and while some clients are aware they need to eat “more” protein, many are unclear as to exactly how much protein they need to eat.
+Protein requirements are based on body weight and someone with a pressure injury or wound typically needs about 1.2 – 1.5 grams protein per kg body weight(1) (subtract 25% if the client is obese).
+High-calorie, high-protein nutrition supplements are one option for increasing the protein intake in underweight clients.
+However, the situation is much more tricky in overweight or obese clients, where they often have extremely high protein requirements but extremely low calorie needs.
+Some clients hear the “more protein” message and are happy to load up on more meat/chicken/fish, only to realise that they have gained significant amounts of weight because they didn’t reduce their intake of other foods to offset this.
+Weight monitoring is critical during the wound healing period, to prevent unwanted weight gain (or weight loss).

 3. Micronutrients (vitamins & minerals)

-Certain vitamins and minerals are absolutely critical for wound healing and skin repair, such as vitamin A, vitamin C, vitamin E, zinc, copper, selenium and magnesium.2, 3 Additional supplements are often required to ensure that these needs are being met.
-As a minimum, I often start clients on either a nutritionally complete multivitamin and mineral supplement or if they are underweight, an oral nutrition supplement.
+Certain vitamins and minerals are absolutely critical for wound healing and skin repair, such as vitamin A, vitamin C, vitamin E, zinc, copper, selenium and magnesium.2, 3 Wound healing increases the body’s need for certain nutrients and additional supplements are often required to ensure that these higher needs are being met.
+To achieve this, dietitians may start clients on either a nutritionally complete multivitamin and mineral supplement or if they are underweight, an oral nutrition supplement.

-Over-the-counter multivitamin and mineral supplements are not all the same, and some have excessive amounts of some nutrients while missing out on other key vitamins and minerals.
-The best supplements I’ve found so far which have a nice balance of all nutrients include: Sainsburys A-Z, Tesco A-Z or Asda A-Z multivitamin and mineral supplements.
-Most wounds require an additional vitamin C supplement on top of this as well.
+Over-the-counter multivitamin and mineral supplements are not all the same, and some have excessive amounts of some nutrients while missing out on others.
+Examples of nutritionally balanced multivitamin and mineral supplements include Sainsbury’s A-Z, Tesco A-Z or Asda A-Z. Most wounds will require an additional vitamin C supplement on top of this as well.

-Other lifestyle factors which can contribute to slow wound healing include: a client being overweight, smoking and high alcohol intake.3 A dietitian can certainly help clients with managing their weight and can also direct clients to resources that support them to stop smoking or reduce their alcohol intake.
+Being overweight, smoking and/or consuming high amounts of alcohol are other lifestyle factors which can contribute to slow wound healing.3 A dietitian can certainly help clients with managing their weight and can also direct clients to resources that support them to stop smoking or reduce their alcohol intake, if required.

-For a more detailed explanation of nutrition and wound healing, check out: Nutrition….healing wounds from the inside out.
+For a more detailed explanation of how nutrition impacts wound healing, check out: Nutrition….healing wounds from the inside out.

-To refer a client with a pressure sore or slow healing wound, contact Sheri Taylor, Specialist Rehab Dietitian at email@example.com or 0121 384 7087.
+To refer a client with a pressure injury or slow healing wound, contact Specialist Nutrition Rehab at firstname.lastname@example.org or 0121 384 7087.

-To get more articles like this delivered straight to your inbox, please sign up for my free monthly newsletter below.
+To get more articles like this delivered straight to your inbox, please sign up for our free monthly newsletter below.